 - Loss or Theft of USB

-Misplacing USBs is a common occurrence in any organisation.
-Their capacity for storing huge amounts of data makes their loss a potentially serious threat.
+Misplacing USB is a common occurrence in any organisation.
+Their capacity for storing huge amounts of data makes their loss a potentially serious threat. - Potential Theft of Information

-High transfer rates over a short duration of may be potentially malicious in nature and should be reviewed. - Malicious Behaviour
+High transfer rates over a short duration may be potentially malicious in nature and should be reviewed. - Malicious Behaviour

-Transfer of information during non-office hours, especially on weekends, may be potentially malicious in mature and should be reviewed.
+Transfer of information during non-office hours, especially on weekends, may be potentially malicious in mature environments and should be reviewed. - Loss of Information Due to Information Creep

 Large movement of data into USBs clearly indicates a movement of data away from established, legitimate information stores.